 Hypoxia is known to cause damage to the developing brain.
 Experiencing hypoxia can result in signs of ADHD, decreased IQ, delayed motor development, and impaired attention.
 If these conditions sound familiar, perhaps we are beginning to understand why, as more and more children spend their infancies in some form of baby seat, reclined and in a hypoxic state.

 In addition to the hypoxia seen in healthy, full-term newborns, there is also a risk due to positional asphyxia.
-Sadly the some babies have been left in car seats too long with reduced air intake.
+Sadly babies have been left in car seats too long with reduced air intake.
 A newborn baby’s head is very heavy, and its neck is quite weak in comparison.
 Newborns, especially those born prematurely or with respiratory issues, are prone to having their heads tip forward onto their chests, drastically narrowing the airway (which is about the width of a drinking straw) and blocking proper flow of air.
 This can cause hypoxia and even death, and is a risk in any baby containment device that places the infant in a seated position, including (but not limited to) car seats, baby swings, bouncy seats, and yes, even cloth slings.
 Parents must be mindful of how position affects their babies breathing and comfort.

 Many parents are reluctant to remove a sleeping child from a car seat.
-However, some experts such as Professor Peter Fleming, a leading expert in Pediatric care, says that for very young babies journeys should be avoided and only 30 minutes.
+However, some experts such as Professor Peter Fleming, a leading expert in Pediatric care, says that for very young babies journeys should be avoided if possible and restricted to only 30 minutes if necessary.

 A recent study by the NHS conducted at Southampton and Bristol University backs up Dr. Fleming’s advice.
 They found that while sat at this angle for 30 minutes – either stationary or when in motion – the babies’ heart and breathing rate increased, and their blood oxygen levels were lower compared with lying flat in a cot.